jaimeiniesta/serverless-axe-cli/README.md

 # Serverless-Axe-Cli

-AWS Lambda function to check a11y using axe-cli.
+AWS Lambda function to check a11y using axe-webdriverjs.

 ## Introduction

-This repo contains an example of a AWS Lambda functions that accepts an URL and checks its A11Y using axe-core 3.0.0 with headless chrome, through axe-cli.
+This repo contains an example of a AWS Lambda functions that accepts an URL and checks its A11Y using axe-core 3.0.0 with headless chrome, through axe-webdriverjs.

-## Docker

-We use Docker to run `npm install` in an AWS-like environment.
-Build the container with:

-`docker-compose build`

-Then you can SSH into it with:

-`docker-compose run --rm aws-box bash`

 ## Deploy